IMPORT OF NON-HAZARDOUS AND HAZARDOUS SPECIAL WASTE

 Description

-The indicator provides information on the types of waste imported into the national territory, specifying the country of origin and the destination region.
+The indicator provides information on the types of waste that are imported into the national territory, specifying the country of origin and the destination region.

 Purpose

-To analyze the types of waste imported for recovery in production activities.
+Analyze which types of waste are imported for the purposes of recovery in production activities.

 Policy relevance and utility for users